Property tax estimate

 How to calculate property taxes in New Hampshire

 To estimate property taxes in New Hampshire, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 1.93%, so a property valued at $500,000 would have an estimated annual property tax of $9,650.
+This page applies the state average effective owner-occupied rate of 1.50%, so a home valued at $500,000 produces a baseline annual estimate of $7,500.

 New Hampshire has no broad income or sales tax, so it relies heavily on property taxes to fund local services.